brainsatplay/brainsatplay/docs/docs/getting-started/02-your-first-applet.md

 // import featureImg from './feature.png'

 export const settings = {
-    "name": "My Applet",
-    "devices": ["EEG","HEG"],
-    "author": "Me",
-    "description": "This is my applet.",
-    "categories": ["train"],
-    "module": "MyApplet",
+    "name": "My First Applet", // The name of your applet "devices": ["EEG","HEG"], // Compatible devices for your applet "author": "Me", // The author of your applet "description": "This is my first applet.", // A short description of your applet "categories": ["train"], // Category tags for your applet "module": "Applet", // The module name for your applet (must match the Applet.js file name)
     // "image":  featureImg,
-	"instructions":"Coming soon..."
-}
+	"instructions":"Coming soon..." // Extended instructions on how to use your applet }

 ```

 To specify a custom thumbnail image, place your image within your applet's directory and edit the commented code in `settings.js` to point to it.
+When left unspecified, this will default to a placeholder thumbnail.

 ### Test Applet Configuration
-Run your development environment using `npm start`.
+Restart your development environment using `npm start`.
 If everything is shipshape, your applet will appear in the Applet Browser!

-If you enter your applet from the Applet Browser, a URL fragment (e.g. `https://localhost:1234/#My%20App` will appear in the address bar to ensure that you return to your applet when refreshing the page.
+If you enter your applet from the Applet Browser, a URL fragment (e.g. `https://localhost:1234/#My%20First%20Applet` will appear in the address bar to ensure that you return to your applet when refreshing the page.

-## Customize your Applet
+## Review Applet Methods
 ---

 Each applet is self-contained and, therefore, all applet logic should be written internally to the class.